 It is also the board's policy to have an equal proportion of the underrepresented gender in the rest of the group management levels.

-In 2022, this has been fulfilled as the first management level consists of 1 female and 2 males and the next management level consists of 6 females and 3 males.
+The first management level which consists in 2023 of 9 female and 7 males and therefore equal gender distribution has been fulfilled through the year.